apexfarm/ApexDI/README.md

 The performance benchmark is carried under DEBUG debug level in Developer sandbox.

-1. Register 100 different service types with `transient` lifetime.
+1. Register 100 unique service types with `transient` lifetime.
-2. Resolve 100 service instances for _EACH UNIQUE_ service type registered above for the first time.
-The slowness is caused the type conversion by `Type.forName(String)`.
+2. Resolve the 100 service instances for the first time.
+The slowness is caused by the type conversion of `Type.forName(String)`.
-3. Resolve 100 service instances for each service type registered above for second time.
+3. Resolve the 100 service instances for second time.
 Subsequent instantiations are noticeably faster, because the converted types are cached for reuse.
 4. A simple call to `new Something()` for 100 times.

 |               | 1.
 Register 100 Service Types | 2.
 Resolve 100 Services 1st Time | 3.
 Resolve 100 Services 2nd Time | 4.
 New 100 Services |